awsdocs/amazon-transcribe-developer-guide/doc_source/start-med-vocab-stream.md

 }
 ```

-To use a custom vocabulary in an HTTP/2 stream, use the [StartMedicalStreamTranscription](API_streaming_StartMedicalStreamTranscription.md) and specify the following:
+To use a custom vocabulary in an HTTP/2 stream, use the [StartMedicalStreamTranscription](API_streaming_StartMedicalStreamTranscription.md) API and specify the following:
 + For `LanguageCode`, specify the language code that corresponds to the language in the stream\.
 The valid value is `en-US`\.
 + For `MediaSampleHertz`, specify the sample rate of the audio\.
 + For `Specialty`, specify the medical specialty of the provider\.